AntonBiryukovUofC/WI_modeling/README.md

 # General workflow for the modeling:
 model96 -> hprep96 -> hspec96 -> hpulse96 -> file96

 The program hprep96 creates a data file hspec96.dat for use by hspec96 to create the Green’s functions in the ω -distance space.
 The output of this program is a binary file, hspec96.grn, which is used by hpulse96 to convolve the response with the source time function to create file96 Green’s function time histories.

+After Hpulse96 I need to specify Focal Mechanism Parameters.

 # HPREP96
 hprep96 [flags], where the command flags are